Silicon Valley Microelectronics

-SVM (Silicon Valley Microelectronics) is an American privately held corporation which provides silicon wafers and services to the semiconductor and solar industries.
+SVM (Silicon Valley Microelectronics) is an American privately held corporation that provides silicon wafers and services to the semiconductor industry.

 SVM sells a variety of wafer diameters, including 100mm, 200mm, and 300mm Prime and Test device quality wafers.
-The company not only handles silicon, but also special materials such as gallium arsenide, indium phosphide, Silicon on Insulator and silicon carbide.
+In addition to silicon, SVM also provides special materials such as gallium arsenide, indium phosphide, Silicon on Insulator and silicon carbide.
 SVM is based in California and offers grinding, polishing, film deposition, and other related wafer processing services as well.